fgauna12/AutomatedTestingWorkshop/README.md

 Before we start creating the feature, let's create some **characterization tests**.
 Characterization tests help us learn from the system and how it's currently in production.
 This is extremly useful when learning what a system does and how it works.
 If you'd like a refresher on characterization tests, there's a really good [blog post](https://michaelfeathers.silvrback.com/characterization-testing) from Michael Feathers.

-The feature you're going to be working on will be related to the calculation of the daily carb consumption.
-So you know you'll be modifying the `POST api/products/_actions/consume` API call.

 ### 1. Create Characterization Tests for the `ProductsController.Get` method

 Feel free to create a test project.
 Start experimenting and creating a characterization test to understand how it works today.